GlobalFishingWatch/paper-global-footprint-of-fisheries/Figure_2/Tracking_Global_Footprint_Fisheries_Figure2_code.md

 global_legend <- get_legend(global_patterns_legend)
 ```

-### Panel B: Fishing Hours Chinese Vessels
+### Panel C: Fishing Hours Chinese Vessels

-The following code is not identical to that used to generate the original Panel B, of Figure 2, but demonstrates how, with a bit of wrangling, a similar figure can be generated using publically available data.
+The following code is not identical to that used to generate the original Panel C, of Figure 2, but demonstrates how, with a bit of wrangling, a similar figure can be generated using publically available data.

 #### Query Date